mdzahidsa/healthcenter/README.md

   },

 Open MS SQL Server Management studio copy the server’s name and paste it at Data source.
 This must have  ” \\”.
 Initial Catalog should be your Database name.
-In this project it is HealthCenterDB.
+In this .NET CORE project it is HealthCenterDB.

-Create database name HealthCenterDB in the MS SQL Management studio then Run the script .sql file consisting of creation of tables and stored procedures .
+Create database name HealthCenterDB in the MS SQL Management studio then Run the script.sql file consisting of creation of tables and stored procedures .

-Run the project by pressing the START button.
+In Visual studio 2022 ,Run the project by pressing the START button.
 Open the front .html file in visual studio code
-Run the front.html file  Right click and choose Open with live server.
+Run the front.html file , Right click and choose Open with live server.

+                                                                              TESTING
+Firstly ,Swagger was used to test APIs for GET ,POST  methods and the database connection .It also helped us to check for bugs and resolve them.Debugger was used to trace the bugs in the program.

+Secondly, Postman was also used to test the overall working of the environment including APIs ,AJAX Calls ,GET,POST,UPDATE and DELETE .
+During the process we faced challenges like CORS policy error,HTTP 400 Bad request, ,AJAX calls not responding as expected and we resolved them.
-During this process, We encountered a bug called CORS error.
+We encountered a bug called CORS policy error.
 This issue was caused due to cross platform hosting.
-This is issue is fixed  from the backend visual studio 2022.
+This is issue is fixed  from the backend  .net core (Visual studio 2022).
+This can be done by configuring the  Program.cs.

 Services.AddCors
 build.WithOrigins("*").AllowAnyMethod().AllowAnyHeader();

-This can be done at Program.cs
+                                                                         TEAM CONTRIBUTION

+Makam Jeevan Sai   :

+Mohammed Zahid     :

+Meena Kumari       :

+Kesoju Vineeth     :